 Addiction Technology Transfer Center (ATTC)

-The ATTC Network undertakes a broad range of initiatives that respond to emerging needs and issues in the treatment field.
-The Network is funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) to upgrade the skills of existing practitioners and other health professionals and to disseminate the latest science to the treatment community.
-They create a multitude of products and services that are timely and relevant to the many disciplines represented by the addiction treatment workforce.
+The ATTC Network undertakes a broad range of initiatives whose mission is to upgrade the skills of existing practitioners and other health professionals and to disseminate the latest science to the treatment community.

 Center for Substance Abuse Treatment

 The Center for Substance Abuse Treatment (CSAT) promotes the quality and availability of community-based substance abuse treatment services for individuals and families who need them.
 CSAT works with States and community-based groups to improve and expand existing substance abuse treatment services under the Substance Abuse Prevention and Treatment Block Grant Program.
 CSAT also supports SAMHSA’s free treatment referral service to link people with the community-based substance abuse services they need.

 TIP 44 Triage and Placement in Treatment Services